+The International Honours B.A. degree in Economics offers a major in Economics.
 The economics departments of the two universities complement each other very well.
 Both departments have strengths in applied economic theory.
 From there, their expertise diverges somewhat.

 The Economics Department at St Andrews has particular strengths in the areas of dynamic macroeconomics, finance, household economics, climate change, and competition and innovation.
 St Andrews also supports two research centers - the Centre for Dynamic Macroeconomic Analysis and the Centre for Research in Industry, Enterprise, Finance and the Firm.